willemjanvdun/OCA_notes/notes.md

 System.out.println(100/9.9); //Since one of the operands (9.9) is a double, it wil perform a real division and will print 10.1010101010101
 ```
 - If evaluation of the left-hand operand of a binary operator completes abruptly, no part of the right-hand operand appears to have been evaluated.

 ## Switches

+The switch statement is a multi-way branch statement.
+It provides an easy way to dispatch execution to different parts of code based on the value of the expression.
+Basically, the expression can be byte, short, char, and int primitive data types.
+Beginning with JDK7, it also works with enumerated types ( Enums in java), the String class and Wrapper classes.

 Here are the rules for a switch statement:
 1. Only ```String```, ```byte```, ```char```, ```short```, ```int```, (and their wrapper classes ```Byte```, ```Character```, ```Short```, and ```Integer```), and ```enums``` can be used as types of a switch variable.
 (String is allowed only since Java 7).
 2. The case constants must be assignable to the switch variable.
 For example, if your switch variable is of class String, your case labels must use Strings as well.